Sokndal Municipality

 Sokndal is the southernmost municipality in Rogaland county, Norway.
 It is located in the traditional district of Dalane.
 The administrative centre of the municipality is the village of Hauge.
-Other villages in Sokndal include Li, Rekefjord, Sogndalsstranda, and Åna-Sira.
+Other villages in Sokndal include Jøssingfjord, Rekefjord, Sogndalsstranda, and Åna-Sira.

 Sogndalsstranda is a picturesque, old fishing village, which may have inspired the municipality in becoming Norway's first member of Cittaslow.
-The Jøssingfjorden, known for the Altmark Incident, is also located in Sokndal.
+The Jøssingfjorden, known for the Altmark Incident, is also located in Sokndal Municipality.